Bird and Gardening Books Gift Guide

 Getting ready to do some holiday shopping?
-Here are some birding and gardening books for all the readers on your list for 2016.
+Here are some birding and gardening books for all the readers on your list.

 Lab Girl, Hope Jahren.
 Anyone who loves plants will be enthralled by geobiologist Jahren and her love of living things.
 It’s also an inspiring story of a successful woman in science, still a field dominated by men.
 Lab Girl isn’t one of the traditional gardening books, but it’s been hailed by many as one of the best books of the year, and clearly worth checking out.